Here are important tips for keeping your child safe when they travel in something other than a car or truck.

-Many school buses do not have seatbelts.
+- Many school buses do not have seatbelts.
 However, they are designed to protect children by using “passive protection”.
-High seat backs create a cushioned compartment to contain the passengers if the bus stops suddenly or is involved in a collision.
-The high seat back absorbs the impact of a child who is thrown forwards or backwards.
+High seat backs create a cushioned compartment to contain the passengers if the bus stops suddenly or is involved in a collision, particularly in a front or rear-end crash.
+The high seat back absorbs the impact of a child who is thrown forward or backward.

-Children are rarely injured while riding in a school bus in Canada.
-Children are at much higher risk of being struck by a car before they get on a school bus or after they get off a school bus.
-Children can be taught safe pedestrian behaviour.
-Parachute's pedestrian safety tips provide guidelines on helping children learn to walk safely in the community.
+- Children are rarely injured while riding in a school bus in Canada.
+Children are at much higher risk of being struck by a car before they get on a school bus or after they get off a school bus than they are as a passenger.

 Riding in an airplane

-If a parent wishes to use a car seat for their child on a flight, they can call the airline and ask if the model they have will fit the airplane’s seat, and also ask if the airline has rules about using children’s car seats.
+- If you wish to use a car seat for your child on a flight, you can call the airline and ask if the model you have will fit the airplane’s seat and if the airline has rules about using children’s car seats.

 Riding in a taxi